serglider/Courier/README.md

 # Courier

 A tiny wrapper over the DOM CustomEvent with some additional niceties.
+It facilitates communication among independent or loosely coupled components.
+The only dependency is a shared DOM.

 ## Setup
 ```event-courier``` can be installed with npm or using a content delivery network URL to embed it on your HTML page